rosthia/Datacleaning/README.md

 Peer Assessment /Getting and Cleaning Data Course Project
 ============
-The following is a summary of the assignment and file type description.
+Quick overview of the assignment and file type description.

 - Data is downloaded from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
 - Data is unzipped into working directory